Astrological sign: Triplicities of the four elements

 The Greek philosopher Empedocles identified fire, earth, air, and water as elements in the fifth-century BC.
-He explained the nature of the universe as an interaction of two opposing principles, love and strife, manipulate the elements into different mixtures that produce the different natures of things.
+He explained the nature of the universe as an interaction of two opposing principles, love and strife, which manipulate the elements into different mixtures that produce the different natures of things.
 He stated all the elements are equal, the same age, rule their own provinces, and possess their own individual character.
 Empedocles said that those born with nearly equal proportions of the elements are more intelligent and have the most exact perceptions.

 The elemental categories are called triplicities because each classical element is associated with three signs The four astrological elements are also considered as a direct equivalent to Hippocrates' personality types (sanguine = air; choleric = fire; melancholic = earth; phlegmatic = water).
 A modern approach looks at elements as "the energy substance of experience" and the next table tries to summarize their description through keywords.
-The elements have grown in importance and some astrologers begin natal chart interpretations by studying the balance of elements in the location of planets (especially the Sun's and Moon's ascendant signs) and the position of angles in the chart.
+The elements have grown in importance and some astrologers begin natal chart interpretations by studying the balance of elements in the location of planets (especially the Sun and Moon) and the position of angles in the chart.